walkenho/walkenho.github.io/_posts/2018-09-03-graph-theory-and-networkX-part2.md

 ---

 In the third post in this series, we will be introducing the concept of **network centrality**, which introduces measures of importance for network components.
-In order to prepare for this, in this post, we will be looking at **network connectivity** and at how to measure **distances** in a graph.
+In order to prepare for this, in this post, we will be looking at **network connectivity** and at how to measure **distances** or **path lengths** in a graph.
 You can find the full jupyter notebook [here on my github](https://github.com/walkenho/tales-of-1001-data/blob/master/graph-theory/GraphTheoryAndNetworkX-Part2.ipynb).

 ## Connectivity